Evolution of Electricity markets in Europe

 • The first generation of EU electricity network codes remains an important cornerstone of this training since it has been shaping the European electricity markets as we know them today.

-• We also cover the debate around the second generation of network codes following the adoption of the Clean Energy Package (CEP).
+• We also cover the ongoing debate around the amendments to the first generation of network codes and the second generation of network codes following the adoption of the Clean Energy Package (CEP).
 We discuss how the CEP enhances the link between electricity markets and consumers, whether individually as prosumers, or via intermediaries such as aggregators, energy communities or other.

-• Moreover, we will look at the current energy crisis and discuss causes and responses from short-term interventions to medium- and long-term changes to the electricity market design.
+• Moreover, we will look at the recent European energy crisis and discuss causes and responses from short-term interventions to medium- and long-term changes to the electricity market design resulting from the ongoing Electricity Market Reform.

 An open-access book serves as background reading material together with some of the most recent stakeholder reports and academic papers.